Are you contemplating the best place to put a rat trap in your home?

 However, you can use this to your advantage.
 Place several rat traps under the kitchen cabinets because these rats can be intelligent to evade the traps.

 Interestingly, these rats know when something new is introduced to their environment.
-However, the kitchen can be different because most things will be new to them.
+However, the kitchen can be different because most things will be new.

 It makes it better since they won’t fear the trap left for them.